 Doggy dementia (or ‘Canine Cognitive Dysfunction’/CCD) is a common condition of older dogs.
 Like humans, dogs suffering with dementia become anxious in their senior years.
 They struggle to remember commands and may forget their toilet training.
 Some dogs can become forgetful day-to-day, too, and their sleep-wake cycle can change, causing insomnia.
 It’s thought that the onset of canine dementia can be slowed by encouraging dogs to continue using their brains as they age.
 In other words, a snuffle mat works like a Sudoku to help senior brains stay active!

 Well, put simply, not really.
-In fact, I asked a large group of vets what they thought, and nobody has seen any medical or behavioural issues with them!
+In fact, I asked a large group of vets what they thought, and nobody has seen any medical or behavioral issues with them!

 So, that’s it!
 Snuffle mats are a great way to entertain a dog and provide them with mental stimulation as well as slow their eating.
 Working for your food is far more entertaining and rewarding than simply being given a large bowl full, and they’re suitable for puppies, elderly dogs, and those recovering from physical injury or surgery.
 Why not give it a go?